 - Indiana-Austin, Batesville, Bedford, Beech Grove, Bloomington, Brazil, Bridgeport, Charleston, Columbus, Connersville, Crawfordsville, Decatur, Franklin, French Lick, Greencastle, Greenfield, Greenwood, Indianapoils, Knightstown, Lafayette, Lawrenceburg, Lebanon, Liberty, Medora, New Albany, New Castle, Orleans, Paoli, Pendleton, Richmond, Seymour

 In 1950 the company began using a new $65,000 terminal and later that year began building a new maintenance shop.
-Company operates 15 trucks, 40 tractors and 60 trailers
+Company operates 15 trucks, 40 tractors and 60 trailers.
+Has a turnaround point and garage in Evansville, Indiana.

 In 1953 the company purchased an 80 by 165 foot tract of land adjoining the terminal for parking, with plans for future shop building on the property.
 Also in 1953, Adkins moved to a 14 door terminal in Louisville at 1601 North Western Parkway.